Los Angeles Recorder Orchestra

 We generally perform three concert programs per year, typically February, June, and September.
 We play a wide variety of music.
 Our concerts are free to the public.

-The music you hear by using the Play button under our picture is an excerpt from LARO’s recording of Respighi’s Ancient Airs and Dances Suite I – Passo, from our recent Through the Looking Glass concert.
+The music you hear by using the Play button under our picture is an excerpt from LARO’s recording of Respighi’s Ancient Airs and Dances Suite I – Passo, from our Through the Looking Glass concert.